 2.8.1 Recommendation: Enact a law that provides child sex trafficking victims with an affirmative defense to violent felonies committed as a result of their trafficking victimization.
+(See Issue Brief 2.8.)

-Policy Goal 2.9 Juvenile court jurisdiction aligns with international human rights standards.
+Policy Goal 2.9 Juvenile court jurisdiction provides for a developmentally appropriate response.